BrandNewCongress/DEPRECATED-website/src/static/site/faq.md

 * Be good at what they do
 * Be proven servant-leaders to their communities, families, friends
-* Have consistently passed on opportunities to sell out, choosing instead to keep serving their people. have, in general, never held or sought public office
+* Have consistently passed on opportunities to sell out, choosing instead to keep serving their people
+* Have, in general, never held or sought public office
 * Agree on the whole platform
 * Have the skills, story and cultural alignment to win their districts

-Though every candidate will be different, the above are non-negotiabes.
+Though every candidate will be different, the above are non-negotiables.
 People who do not fit the above cannot run with us, no matter how nice, committed, well-connected or skilled they are.

 ### Q. How much say in the campaign will candidates have?